-- (g) A settlement of a contract grievance in Steps 1 through 3 shall constitute precedent in other and future cases only if the Director of the Governor's Office of Employee Relations and the President of PEF agree, in writing, that such settlement shall have such effect. - (h) The State shall supply in writing, with each copy of each step response, the name and address of the person to whom any appeal must be sent, and a statement of the applicable time limits for filing such an appeal. - (i) All contract grievances, appeals, responses and demands for arbitration shall be submitted by certified mail, return receipt requested, or by personal service.
-All time limits set forth in this Article shall be measured from the date of receipt.
-Where service is by certified mail, the date of receipt shall be that date appearing on the return receipt, provided, however, that the time limits for the submission of a grievance or the filing of an appeal or demand for arbitration or issuance of a step response shall be determined from the date of personal service or date of mailing by certified mail, return receipt requested. - (j) Working days shall mean Monday through Friday, excluding holidays, unless otherwise specified, and days shall mean calendar days.
+(g) A settlement of a contract grievance in Steps 1 through 3 shall constitute precedent in other and future cases only if the Director of the Governor's Office of Employee Relations and the President of PEF agree, in writing, that such settlement shall have such effect.

+(h) The State shall supply in writing, with each copy of each step response, the name and address of the person to whom any appeal must be sent, and a statement of the applicable time limits for filing such an appeal.

+- (i) All contract grievances, appeals, responses and demands for arbitration shall be submitted by certified mail, return receipt requested, or by personal service.
+All time limits set forth in this Article shall be measured from the date of certified mailing or of receipt by personal service.
+Where submission is by certified mail, the date of mailing shall be that date appearing on the postal receipt. - (j) Working days shall mean Monday through Friday, excluding holidays, unless otherwise specified, and days shall mean calendar days. - (k) The State and PEF shall prepare, secure introduction and recommend passage by the legislature of such legislation as may be appropriate and necessary to establish a special appropriation fund to be administered by the Department of Audit and Control to provide for prompt payments of settlements reached or arbitration awards issued pursuant to this Article. - (I) The purpose of this Article is to provide a prompt, equitable and efficient procedure to review grievances filed by an employee or PEF.
+Both the State and PEF recognize the importance of the reasonable use of and resort to the procedure provided by this Article and the timely issuance of decisions to filed grievances among other aspects of the procedure provided by this Article.
+Representatives of the Governor's Office of Employee Relations and PEF shall meet at mutually agreed upon times to discuss and take the necessary steps to resolve matters of mutual concern in the implementation and administration of this procedure.

-^{} In the case of a department or agency which normally operates on a seven-day a week basis, reference to 10 working days shall mean 14 calendar days and reference to five working days shall mean seven calendar days, and reference to two working days shall mean four calendar days.
+In the case of a department or agency which normally operates on a seven-day a week basis, reference to 10 working days shall mean 14 calendar days and reference to five working days shall mean seven calendar days, and reference to two working days shall mean four calendar days.